Effective Physical Therapy Treatment for Tennis Elbow and Golfer’s Elbow in Jersey City, NJ- Regain Your Range of Motion

 - Elbow tenderness that increases with certain movements

 Exchange Physical Therapy Group offers a wide variety of treatment options for tennis elbow and golfer’s elbow, whether it’s prescribed non-operative care or post-surgical rehabilitation.
-Our team of physical therapists has the experience and personalized approach to care that can help you return to the activities you love without elbow pain.
+Our team has the experience and personalized approach to care that can help you return to the activities you love without elbow pain.
 We utilize the latest and most cutting-edge technologies to diagnose and treat your elbow condition and improve your elbow function.